flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 application name or icon unless the application is actually part of that vendor's project.

-Icons should be sufficiently distinct to convey the project's own identity and prevent any risk of user confusion.
+Icons must be sufficiently distinct to convey the project's own identity and prevent any risk of user confusion.

 Some common examples of things to avoid include: